IBM/docker101/lab1.md

 After we run our first container, we will dive into other uses of docker containers.
 We will find many examples of these on the Docker Hub, and we will run several different types of containers on the same host.
 This will allow us to see the benefit of isolation- where we can run multiple containers on the same host without conflicts.

+We will be using a few Docker commands in this lab.
+For full documentation on available commands check out the [official documentation](https://docs.docker.com/).

 ## Prerequisites

 Completed Lab 0: You must have docker installed, or be using http://play-with-docker.com.